Jansenzoon/Jansenzoon/README.md

 - Text mining.

 #### 📫 Connect
 Let's connect if you share my interests.
-Most of my contact details can be find below.
+Most of my contact details can be found below.

 ***